 *Obtain Approval For Appointment with Tenure

-For tenured faculty positions, the Senior Vice President for Academic Affairs and Provost must review the credentials of the proposed candidate and provide approval to the dean or administrative unit head before the hire can be made.
+For tenured faculty positions, the Executive Vice President and Provost must review the credentials of the proposed candidate and provide approval to the dean or administrative unit head before the hire can be made.

 *Recommend Continuous Appointment